GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 After checking the pose, it's time to draw something.
-The `XRViewerPose` contains an array of `XRView` interfaces which represents a display or a portion of a display and return the information needed to render content that's correctly position for the device and the viewer such as the field of view, eye offset, and other optical properties.
+The `XRViewerPose` contains an array of `XRView` interfaces which represents a display or a portion of a display and returns the information needed to render content that's correctly position for the device and the viewer such as the field of view, eye offset, and other optical properties.
 Since I'm drawing for two eyes, I have two views, which I loop through and draw a separate image for each.